Pyruvate dehydrogenase (PDH) subunit E1 alpha monoclonal antibody

 Product Specifications

-Applications: Western blotting and Immunocytochemistry (heat-induced antigen-retrieval improves signal)
+Applications: Western blotting, Immunocytochemistry (heat-induced antigen-retrieval improves signal), Flow Cytometry

-Species Reactivity: human, bovine, mouse, rat, Drosophila melanogaster and C. elegans
+Species Reactivity: human, bovine, mouse, rat, Drosophila, C. elegans

 Host Species: mouse